 I know what you’re thinking…”this is all very good Deb, but we can’t all go to Paris and create joie de vivre”.
 Perhaps you may not be able to go to Paris, but you can absolutely create a life of joie de vivre anywhere you are in the world.

-Here are my top 10 tips on how to create a life filled with joie de vivre:
+Here are my top 10 tips on how to cultivate more joie de vivre in your life:

 1. Enjoy your food.
 Create a beautiful dining experience at home – even if you are on your own.
 Light some candles, play your favourite music, sit by the fire (or, if your home is sans fireplace then type “Fireplace” in the search bar in Netflix and you’ll have your very own fake crackling fire) – the perfect ambient mood lighting for a romantic night in without the heat and need to continue stoking it up.
 Set the table, pour yourself that glass of wine, cook something or order in some delicious takeaway.
 Take your time to eat your food, chew it, relish the flavours in your mouth.
 Make the simple act of eating your dinner a really meaningful and sacred moment in your day.